WORLD’S GREATEST TRAVELLERS

 5. Eric Weihenmayer.
 Weihenmayer has climbed the highest mountain on every continent, kayaked the length of the Colorado River through the Grand Canyon, scaled the notorious “Nose” route of El Capitan in Yosemite and completed some of the world’s most gruelling races.
 He skis, rafts, ice climbs, mountain bikes, surfs and paraglides.
 His accomplishments would be jaw-dropping even if he could see.
 But Weihenmayer is completely blind.

 Weihenmayer was born in Princeton, New Jersey, and started losing his sight as an infant, suffering from an inherited condition, juvenile retinoschisis, that causes slow disintegration of the retinas.
-When 14, he realized he couldn’t see enough to take a step.
+When he was 14, he realized he couldn’t see enough to take a step.
 Unable to play football or basketball, he joined the high school wrestling team and excelled.
 Wrestling was mostly about feel – something that was also true of climbing where he scans his hands across the rock face like a grid,

 He started to love hiking after discovering trekking poles.
 In 1995 he ascended Denali in Alaska, the highest mountain in North America.
 It took him six years of training to attempt the Grand Canyon in a kayak, He keeps in contact with his guide via a radio mounted on his helmet.
 Paragliding relies on a hanging bell that rings when it touches the ground below him.
 When he skis he follows a guide who wears a speaker on his back to amplify directions.
 When ice-climbing, he uses the ice axe to “scan” the ice by tapping it to feel the vibration through the ice to determine its density.